mogilvie/EncryptBundle/README.md

 Features include:

+- Master and v2 are Symfony 5.
-- Written for Symfony version 3.4
+- v1 is Symfony 3.4 and not active any more.
 - Uses OpenSSL
 - Uses Lifecycle events

 **Warning**
 - This bundle has not been unit tested.
-- It has only been running on a Symfony 3.4 project, and not backward compatibility tested.

 Features road map: